spatie/guidelines.spatie.be/content/code-style/javascript.md

 const two = 1+1;
 ```

-Braces should always be on the same as it's corresponding statement or declaration (known as *the one true brace style*).
+Opening braces should always be on the same line as their corresponding statement or declaration (known as *the one true brace style*).

 ```js
 // Good